fafrullo2/Pipita-pacs_project/README.md

 I will implement a simple application in which the user will use a Kinect ( model 1414) to interact with a game similar to Breakout: the player will control the moving bar with his/her hands.
 Both the graphics and the interaction with the Kinect hardware will be handled via the libraries provided by openframeworks.

-Currently the project is being developed on VisualStudio within a Windows 10 environment
+Currently the project is being developed in Netbeans IDE within an Ubuntu environment